Improve the Repayment Process

 Simplify Repayment and Forgiveness Programs

-Borrower advocacy is an important concept among EFC member organizations.
-Through their work counseling borrowers throughout all stages of the education financing process — from when they first begin researching loan options until they successfully make their last payment — EFC members know first-hand that the current repayment process and forgiveness options are far too complex for even the most well-informed borrower.
+Through their work counseling borrowers throughout all stages of the education financing process — from when they first begin researching loan options until they successfully make their last payment — EFC members know first-hand that the current repayment process is far too complex for even the most well-informed borrower.

-To improve outcomes and the borrower experience, Congress should reduce repayment options to two plans (standard and income-based) and combine existing forgiveness programs into a single program.
+Recommendation: To improve outcomes and the borrower experience, Congress should reduce repayment options to two plans (standard and income-based).

 Improve Income-Driven Repayment